ryantimpe/ryantimpe/README.md

 ### Hi there 🙋‍♂️

+I'm a data scientiest with [The LEGO Group](https://www.lego.com/en-us) where I build fun data projects to understand how LEGO users interact with our products and respond to our marketing.
+On my GitHub, you'll find silly projects with LEGO, dinosaur, and pop culture data.

+I get distracted easily, but I’m currently working on:
+ - 🧱 an update to [brickr](brickr.org) to build mosaics from LEGO Art sets
+ - 📊 a ggplot2 extension to make plots look like LEGO bricks
+ - 🦕 version 2 of a Twitter bot to generate dinosaurs.
+This is my go-to project for learning new tools.

 <!--
 **ryantimpe/ryantimpe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.